Add this page to your book

 If the patron does not have an address change, the account will be renewed without requiring the patron to come into the library.
 If the patron does have an address change, the account will be given a 30-day temporary renewal and the patron will be required to come into the library with their proof of address so that staff may verify it and fully renew the account.
 (Homebound and GLS patrons are exempted from this requirement.)

-If a patron is eligible to renew their account online but their address has changed, they will automatically be given a 30 day temporary renewal and be directed to visit a PINES library with their proof of address for a full renewal term.
+If a patron is eligible to renew their account online but their address has changed, they will automatically be given a 30-day temporary renewal and be directed to visit a PINES library with their proof of address for a full renewal term.
+Please note this applies to Quipu accounts as well.
+Only Homebound and GLS patrons are not required to visit a library for renewal.

 A patron note will be automatically added to their account which will alert staff to the fact that the patron has already received a temporary renewal.
 This note will prevent the patron from submitting another temporary renewal.